-FIELD .
-TYPE EXPLANATION subtype 1 number afterdisplaypenalty, beforedisplaypenalty, equationnumberpenalty, finalpenalty, linebreakpenalty, linepenalty, noadpenalty, userpenalty and wordpenalty node number list of attributes the penalty value
+FIELD TYPE EXPLANATION

+subtype number $after {\tt displaypenalty}, \ {\tt before displaypenalty}, \ {\tt equation number penalty},$

+finalpenalty, linebreakpenalty, linepenalty, noadpenalty, userpenalt

+and wordpenalty

+attr node list of attributes

+penalty number the penalty value

 The subtypes are just informative and TEX itself doesn't use them.
 When you run into an line-breakpenalty you need to keep in mind that it's a accumulation of club, widow and other relevant penalties.